Ridley Scott: 2020s

 In 2020, Scott directed The Last Duel, a film adaptation of Eric Jager's 2004 book The Last Duel: A True Story of Crime, Scandal, and Trial by Combat in Medieval France, starring Adam Driver, Matt Damon and Jodie Comer which was released on 15 October 2021 to positive reviews but it bombed at the box office, grossing only $30.6 million against a production budget of $100 million.
 Filming locations included the French medieval castle of Berzé-le-Châtel (with a film crew of 300 people including 100 extras), and Ireland.
 He directed House of Gucci, a film about the murder of Maurizio Gucci orchestrated by Patrizia Reggiani, who were portrayed by Adam Driver and Lady Gaga, respectively.
 Scott had originally been set to direct the film in 2006, but the project languished in development hell for several years, with different directors entering talks to sign on, before he returned to the project in November 2019.
 The film was released on 24 November 2021.

 Scott next directed Napoleon, a biopic of Napoleon Bonaparte starring Joaquin Phoenix as Napoleon and Vanessa Kirby as Empress Joséphine, the first wife of Napoleon.
 Filming began in February 2022; the film was released on 22 November 2023 by Sony Pictures Releasing before streaming on Apple TV+ on 1 March 2024.
 Scott's next film was Gladiator II, a sequel to Gladiator, starring Paul Mescal, Denzel Washington, and Pedro Pascal.
 The film, which began production in June 2023 but had been discussed since early 2001, was released on 22 November 2024.
+Also, in November 2024, Scott was announced to be directing the post-apocalyptic film The Dog Stars for 20th Century Studios, based on the Peter Heller novel of the same name.
+Principal photography commenced by April 2025 in Italy, with Jacob Elordi, Josh Brolin, Margaret Qualley starring.
+The film was released in theatres on August 28, 2026.

 Upcoming projects

 In February 2024, it was announced that Scott will direct Paramount Pictures' Bee Gees biopic titled You Should Be Dancing, written by John Logan and Joe Penhall.
-Scott confirmed that the film is scheduled to begin principal photography in November 2025 in London and Miami.
-In November that year, Scott was announced to be directing The Dog Stars, based on the Peter Heller novel of the same name that will star Jacob Elordi, with principal photography set to begin in April 2025, in Italy.
+Scott confirmed that the film was scheduled to begin principal photography in November 2025 in London and Miami, though as of July 2026 the project is stalled.

 While promoting Gladiator II, in a September 2024 interview for French network La Premiere, Scott revealed that he was planning a Gladiator III, comparing the ending of II to The Godfather, "with Michael Corleone ending up with a job he didn't want [...]
 So the next [film] will be about a man who doesn't want to be where he is."

+In June 2026, it was announced that Scott will direct a movie adaptation of Treasure Island, written by Jack Thorne and starring Hugh Jackman as Long John Silver.
+Various studios are currently in the running to acquire it.